mieth-robert/DROnlineLearning_CodeSupplement/README.md

 julia> Pkg.pin("DataFrames", v"0.11.7")
 ```

-* Running the code:*
+*Running the code:*

-The code for the experiments is contained in the ``run_dronlinelearning.jl`` file as well as the auxillary files in the ``src`` directory.
+The code for the experiments is contained in the ``run_dronlinelearning.jl`` file as well as the auxiliary files in the ``src`` directory.
-The ``run_dronlinelearning.jl`` file is the main file that loads the data and performs the iterative algortihm based on the setting specified in a case file.
-The file  ``input.jl`` defines necessarty datatypes and functons to load an prepare the network data, ``model_definitions.jl`` contains the JuMP formulations, ``test_power_flow.jl`` contains the methods for feasibility checks and ``tools.jl`` contains some auxillary functions.
+The ``run_dronlinelearning.jl`` file is the main file that loads the data and performs the iterative algorithm based on the setting specified in a case file.
+The file  ``input.jl`` defines necessary data types and functions to load an prepare the network data, ``model_definitions.jl`` contains the JuMP formulations, ``test_power_flow.jl`` contains the methods for feasibility checks and ``tools.jl`` contains some auxiliary functions.

 You can run a testcase provided in ``cases/testcase.jl`` by executing:
 ```
 julia run_dronlinelearning.jl cases/testcase.jl
 ```
 If no specific case argument is provided, the script will run the testcase per default.
 The casefile is also a julia file and is heavily commented.
 It allows to easily parametrize the experiment.
-Note, that a single timestep may take up to several seconds in comupation.
+Note, that a single timestep may take up to several seconds in computation.